giantswarm/releases/announcements/2021/week06.md

 ## Managed apps

-- We are adding an app for [KEDA](https://github.com/giantswarm/keda-app) (Kubernetes Event-Driven Autoscaling) to our playground catalog.
+- [KEDA](https://github.com/giantswarm/keda-app) (Kubernetes Event-Driven Autoscaling) is now available as an app in the Playground Catalog.
+Some customers report significant resource optimizations and cost savings from using KEDA.

+- [Fluent log shipping v0.5.5](https://docs.giantswarm.io/changes/playground-apps/fluent-logshipping-app/v0.5.5/) was fixed to run using AWS Cloudwatch and S3.
+We also added the ability to use KIAM for Cloudwatch and updated the fluentd image.

 ## Web interface